• Skip to primary navigation

 Storage

-Store: Leftovers can be stored in an air tight container in the fridge for 2 days.
+Store: Leftovers can be stored in an airtight container in the refrigerator for 2 days.

 Freeze: This freezes well and although the beans won't have the same texture when defrosted, they are still delicious.
 Put it in freezer bags once cooled and it will keep in the freezer for up to 3 months.